zodioo-team/documentation/content/applications/finance/payment_providers/stripe.rst

       #.
 Fill in the requested information and submit the form.
       #.
 Confirm your email address when Stripe sends you a confirmation email.
       #.
 At the end of the process, you are redirected to Odoo.
 If you submitted all the requested
-         information, you are all set and your payment acquirer is enabled.
+         information, you are all set and your payment provider is enabled.
       #.
 Your can continue to :ref:`stripe/local-payment-methods`.

       .. tip::
-         To use your own API keys, :ref:`activate the Developer mode <developer-mode>` and :ref:`enable Stripe manually <payment_acquirers/add_new>`.
-You can then :ref:`Fill in your credentials <stripe/api-keys>`, :ref:`generate a webhook <stripe/webhook>` and enable the payment acquirer.
+         To use your own API keys, :ref:`activate the Developer mode <developer-mode>` and :ref:`enable Stripe manually <payment_providers/add_new>`.
+You can then :ref:`Fill in your credentials <stripe/api-keys>`, :ref:`generate a webhook <stripe/webhook>` and enable the payment provider.

    .. group-tab:: Odoo.sh or On-premise